mfr-panda/Batch-convert-encoding/README.md

 Useful when you have mutiple files with non-UTF-8 encoding (ex : .txt or .php files from Windows).

-The script search recursively for files with specified FileType, test if they are UTF-8 and convert them if not.
+The script search recursively for files with specified File Type, test if they are UTF-8 and convert them if not.

 Source Encoding, Output Encoding and File Type can be specified in the script.